Competition: Closed for the 2017 academic year

 Under the Commonwealth Scholarship and Fellowship Plan (CSFP), a number of scholarships are offered by the New Zealand CSFP Committee, administered by Universities New Zealand - Te Pōkai Tara.
 These scholarships are available at the PhD level in all disciplines.
 The scholarships are tenable at the following New Zealand universities:

 A scholarship under this initiative is for a scholar to undertake a specific course of study at a specific New Zealand university.
 The value of the scholarship is determined by each university and may vary from one university to another.
-It is the responsibility of the applicant to contact the university of their choice for the financial terms and conditions of the scholarship.
+It is the responsibility of the applicant to contact the relevant university to confirm the financial elements and allowances of an award.
+The host university reserves the right to make changes to the type or value of any elements of the award and / or allowance.

 Each university's scholarship committee is responsible for the final selection, academic matters, and payments to scholarship recipients as well as for arranging travel, reception and other services.

 The application process for acceptance to a doctoral program at one of the New Zealand universities and the application process for a scholarship under the New Zealand CSFP are separate processes.
-The offer of a placement to a PhD program does not guarantee or imply the offer of a scholarship.
+The offer of a placement to a doctoral program does not guarantee or imply the offer of a scholarship.

 The scholarship generally includes:

 Scholarships are tenable for one academic year, which must begin by the start of the 2017 academic year (February 2017).
 Applicants already enrolled in a degree program in New-Zealand are eligible to apply.
 However, priority will be given to applicants who are not currently enrolled in a doctoral program in New Zealand.

 The scholarship can be renewed for a maximum duration of three years.
 The yearly renewal of the scholarship is subject to: